-Almost one in five Americans live with a mental health illness, reflecting the pervasive impact of mental health challenges across our society.
+Almost one in five Americans live with a mental illness, reflecting the pervasive impact of mental health challenges across our society.
 Mental health issues are incredibly varied and complex, with more than 200 classified forms of mental illness recognized by mental health professionals.
 These illnesses can manifest in myriad ways, affecting thoughts, emotions, and behaviors in different combinations and intensities.
 To make sense of this vast and nuanced landscape, these specific mental illnesses are typically organized into seven broad categories, known as the 7 types of mental health disorders.
 Understanding these categories can be a crucial first step in demystifying mental health and fostering a more informed and compassionate perspective on the challenges that many people face daily.

 1. Anxiety Disorders